hieuvp/learning-python/learn-the-basics/variables-and-types/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 ### Floating Point Numbers

-To define a floating point number, you may use one of the following notations:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=float.py) -->
 <!-- The below code snippet is automatically added from float.py -->